VA Training: Google Docs for a Real Estate Virtual Assistant

 Google Docs is more than just a document processor — it's your key to a more organized, collaborative, and efficient workplace.

 Its access and ease of use make it the perfect tool for a real estate virtual assistant to help boost your business and streamline your processes.
-In this blog, we'll look at everything a virtual assistant should know about Google Docs, plus an easy way to hire a skilled remote assistant trained in Google Docs.
+In this blog, we'll look at everything a virtual assistant should know about Google Docs, plus an easy way to find a skilled remote assistant trained in Google Docs.

 What Is Google Docs?